 - Put a little oil in a saucepan and brown the sausage then the livers.

-- Remove those from the pan and melt a stick of butter stirring & loosening the browned bits off the bottom.
+- Remove from the pan, chop the livers and then melt a stick of butter stirring & loosening the browned bits off the bottom.

 - When the butter is melted add the celery, onions, bell pepper, garlic & seasonings and cook over medium heat till soft, about five minutes, then add the parsley and the green parts of the green onions.